-† Unless otherwise noted, Section 8 refers to the Section 8 New Construction /Substantial Rehabilitation Program.

-(1) The 'Anticipated Permanent Mortgage Loan Closing Date' indicates the anticipated end of the construction loan period.

-(2) The Construction LOC is confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta.

-(3) See "THE PROGRAM - Mortgage Loans - General".

-(4) Subsequent to October 31, 2024, this mortgage loan has made the Mandatory Prepayment and converted to the permanent phase.

-(3) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount.

-(6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
-These Mortgages are prepayable any time after the expiration of the Construction LOC.

-(6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
-These Mortgages are prepayable any time after the expiration of the Construction LOC.

-(7) The Mortgage roft the Development has made the Mandatory Prepayament and the outstanding principal balance of the Pernament Mortgage Loan is now the Anticipated Pernament Mortgage Loan is now to not prepay the manual to the Construction Mortgage Loan for each of these Developments is a one-third participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
+- † Unless otherwise noted, Section 8 refers to the Section 8 New Construction /Substantial Rehabilitation Program. - (1) The "Anticipated Permanent Mortgage Loan Closing Date" indicates the anticipated end of the construction loan period. - (2) The Construction LOC is confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta. - (3) See "THE PROGRAM Mortgage Loans General". - (4) Subsequent to April 30, 2024, this mortgage loan has made the Mandatory Prepayment and converted to the permanent phase. - (5) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount. - (6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
+These Mortgages are prepayable any time after the expiration of the Construction LOC. - (7) The Mortgagor of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loans is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan. - (8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
 Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
-Such permanent mortgage loans are not expected to be pledged under the General Resolution but are expected to be funded with proceeds of the sale of participation interests therein to the Federal Financing Bank.

-(9) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced.

-(10) The Mortgagor of this Development has received a Notice of Violation/Default of its 256 Contract from HUD Descended in the process of being cured.
+Such permanent mortgage loans are not expected to be pledged under the General Resolution but are expected to be funded with proceeds of the sale of participation interests therein to the Federal Financing Bank. - (9) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced. - (10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating. - (11) The Mortgagor of this Development is over 90 days delinquent in payment of debt service on this Mortgage Loan due to temporary financial difficulties that are in the process of being cured.

-(12) The Corporation has granted forbearance for this loan.
-See "The Program-Forbearance and Mortgage Relief Program" in Part II of this Official Statement.